Chaco War: Prelude to war

 On 14 December 1928, Bolivia retaliated by capturing Fortín Boquerón (which would later be the site of the first major battle of the campaign), killing 15 Paraguayans.
 The Bolivians also conducted an air strike on Bahía Negra on 15 December, which caused few casualties and little damage.
 A return to the status quo ante bellum was eventually agreed on 12 September 1929 in Washington, DC, under pressure from the Pan American League, but an arms race had already begun, and both countries were on a collision course.
 The regular border clashes might have led to war in the 1920s if either side had been capable of waging war.
 However, neither Paraguay nor Bolivia had an arms industry, and both countries had to import vast quantities of arms from Europe and the United States to arm themselves for the coming conflict.
 It was this lack of sufficient arms that delayed the outbreak of the war until 1932.

+Another contributing factor was the signature of the Chile–Peru Treaty of Lima in 1929, which ruled out a sovereign Bolivian access to the Pacific Ocean.
+The option to give Bolivia sea access through the territories disputed between Chile and Peru had been promoted by the United States which had been invited to the negotiations by Peru.
+Having the option to recover an access to the coast disappear was seen as a large setback in Bolivia and arguably it served to harden the Bolivian stance on the Chaco issue.